Bubobubobubobubo/shrimp/README.md

-# Baston
+# Shrimp

-Baston is a very new project, started on June 29 2024.
+Shrimp is a very new project, started on June 29 2024.
 The end goal is to provide a simple and efficient framework for _live coding_ music with Python: MIDI, OSC, etc. I'm trying to keep it as simple as possible and to make it easy to use for everyone.
-Baston uses Ableton Link for synchronisation with other softwares and devices.
+Shrimp uses Ableton Link for synchronisation with other softwares and devices.
 It comes with a timing system and a pattern scheduling system.
 Check out the tutorials section!

 **Features**:
 - networked clock (_Ableton Link_) for synchronisation and sequencing in time.